ngoctruonggiang/QuanLyBenhVien/DOCS/fe-specs/fe-spec-reports-service.md

     case "SERVICE_UNAVAILABLE":
       toast.warning(
         "Some data sources are unavailable.
-Report may be incomplete."
+Report may be incomplete.", );
-      );
       // Still display partial data if available break;